 Best Practices to reduce the chance of retroactive denials:

-- Make premium payments on time
+- Make premium payments on time and in full

 - Remain eligible for coverage in accordance with the Marketplace rules